Dynamic Workflows: Destination Schema as a Mirror Image of the Source Dataset

 image

-Note: Individual readers and writers can be made dynamic without having to use the Generate Workspace dialog.
+Note: Individual readers and writers can be made dynamic without using the Generate Workspace dialog.
 This is done by setting the options above in each feature type’s parameters dialog.

 4. Add a Reprojector Transformer

-Click anywhere on the canvas and begin typing 'Reprojector'.
+Click anywhere on the canvas, then type 'Reprojector'.
 Place this transformer between the reader and writer feature types.

 Double-click the Reprojector to open the parameters, and set the Destination Coordinate System to LL84.